cloud-gov/cg-site/_docs/pricing/free-limited-sandbox.md

 ## Sandbox limitations

-Sandboxes are limited because cloud.gov is a cost-recoverable service.
-They’re a free trial to help you evaluate whether to purchase cloud.gov.
+Sandboxes are limited because Cloud.gov is a cost-recoverable service.
+They’re a free trial to help you evaluate whether to purchase Cloud.gov.

 Sandboxes are for testing; they’re suitable for information and applications that require **no confidentiality, integrity, or availability**.
 (Don’t put production applications or production data in sandboxes; that’s not what they’re for.)